-You must have heard about “Who Made My Clothes” Movement but do you know who started it, why it was started, what’s its importance and what is its impact?
+You must have heard about the “Who Made My Clothes” Movement but do you know who started it, why it was started, what’s its impact and what’s it’s importance?
 Read about it in this article.

-Not only did it take the lives of 1,138 clothes makers in Bangladesh, injuring 2,500, it also removed the blinkers on a capitalist fast fashion industry that should be renamed crapitalist.
+Not only did it take the lives of 1,138 clothes makers in Bangladesh and injure 2,500 people, it also removed the blinkers on a capitalist fast fashion industry that should be renamed crapitalist.

 An industry where global brand owners think it’s acceptable to pay offshore factory workers a pittance while passing on a minuscule percentage of the saving to the public and lining their own hand finished pockets with the largest slice of the pie.

 In light of the fast fashion disaster, a much-needed revolution was necessary and it came about with the birth of the Fashion Revolution, the instigators of the movement.